-JumpstART, a program that empowers students in fine arts and entrepreneurship through collaborative exploration, discovery, divergent thinking and professional mentorship, is supported by the College of Fine Arts, School of Art + Art History, the UF Entrepreneurship & Innovation Center and the UF Engineering Innovation Institute.
-Special support was received this year from Duane Bray and IDEO.
+JumpstART is a program that empowers students in arts, engineering, entrepreneurship and journalism through collaborative exploration, discovery, divergent thinking and professional mentorship.
+It is supported by the College of the Arts, the UF Entrepreneurship & Innovation Center, the UF Engineering Innovation Institute and the College of Journalism and Communications.
+Special support is also provided by Duane Bray and IDEO.

 JumpstART Host: Duane Bray